Communication Skills for Talking About COVID-19 Vaccines

 (Principle: A soft start into a controversial topic enables engagement.)

-Clinician says: What have you been hearing?
-I’d be interested in how you see the positives and negatives.
+Clinician says: I understand—this has been going on for a long time.
+What have you been hearing?
+I’d be interested in how you see the positives and negatives with the vaccine.

 Patient says: I don’t know if I can trust everything I read about vaccines.